cm-core-team/wol-api/README.md

 Possible ideas:

 -   The obvious one, duhhh, would be to allow for different languages.
 -   Maybe show the footnotes of the verses and cross references.
 -   Check the discussions for more!

 ## API Documentation

 A simple overview of what this api does can be found @ https://documenter.getpostman.com/view/20386289/2s8YsrzENd

+## Contributing

+After making changes please make sure you run this command => `npm run lint`

+Please address any errors or warnings which appear due to this command.
+Warnings can mostly be ignored and just serve as reminders to get rid of any unnecessary logs or "any" typings.

+This will ensure that the code is consistent and will generally keep the codebase clean.

 ## Deployment